Scientific Name

 How to Grow and Care

-If the plant needs repotting, use a fairly impoverished soil specially designed for cacti.
+If the plant needs repotting, use fairly impoverished soil specially designed for cacti.
 By seed or cutting (allow the cut surface to dry out for 2-3 weeks before placing in an open rooting media).

 See more at How to Grow and Care for Myrtillocactus.